Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Defense against paraphrase attacks using retrieval

 \section{Defense against paraphrase attacks using retrieval}

-In \sectionref{sec:attack-expts}, we observed that paraphrasing is an effective attack against AI-generated text detection algorithms.
-How can API providers who serve outputs from large language models (LLMs) defend against these attacks?
+In \sectionref{sec:attack-expts}, we showed that paraphrasing is an effective attack against AI-generated text detectors.
+How can LLM API providers defend against these attacks?
 In this section, we propose \emph{retrieval} over previously-generated sequences as a defense against paraphrase attacks.
 At a high level (\figureref{fig:defense-idea}), an API provider first stores every sequence generated by their LLM in a database.
 The API provider offers an interface that allows users to enter candidate AI-generated text as a query.
 The interface searches over the entire database of previously-generated text, trying to find a sequence that approximately matches the content of the input query.
-This search can be done using a semantic similarity scorer like SP~\citep{wieting-etal-2022-paraphrastic} or a retriever like BM25~\citep{robertson1995okapi}.
+This search can be done using a semantic similarity scorer like P-SP~\citep{wieting-etal-2022-paraphrastic} or a retriever like BM25~\citep{robertson1995okapi}.
 Since paraphrasing approximately preserves input semantics, we expect such a defense to still be able to map paraphrased generations to their source.

-In this section we first formalize our retrieval defense in \sectionref{sec:retrieval-formulation}.
-We then perform controlled comparisons of retrieval with other detection algorithms (\sectionref{sec:control-defense-results}) and evaluate our method at scale using a large retrieval corpus of 15M generations (\sectionref{sec:scale-defense-results}).
+We formalize our detector in \sectionref{sec:retrieval-formulation}, and then conduct a controlled comparison with competing detectors in \sectionref{sec:control-defense-results}.
+We evaluate retrieval-based detection at scale using a large retrieval corpus of 15M generations in \sectionref{sec:scale-defense-results}.
+In \appendixref{sec:limitations} we extensively discuss limitations of retrieval-based detection and share ideas for enabling further scaling.